GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 # Nouns

+* Isolating languages have a possibility of forming plurals simply by repeating the noun.

-Case examples must be added once verbs are done.
+* Case examples must be added once verbs are done.

 # Verbs